 Availability The parameter is only available when the UHDTV-4K resolution is selected in the Server tab, Video and Reference settings, Resolution field.
 Description Defines the format used to transfer the UHD-4K image to and from the EVS server.
-Values The following values are possible: two-sample interleave: the UHD-4K is transported as four 1080p images at 1/4 of the original 4K resolution. square division: the UHD-4K is transported as four 1080p quadrants.
+Values The following values are possible: two-sample interleave: the UHD-4K is transported as four 1080p images at 1/4 of the original 4K resolution.
+This value is mandatory with a 12G interface. square division: the UHD-4K is transported as four 1080p quadrants.
 Default value two-sample interleave